 Awards, Honors, and Professional Organizations

 Dr. Lebenthal has won the Compassionate Doctors Award and the Golden Heart Award several years in a row.
-He is also a member of several professional organizations including the Israeli Surgical Society, the Society of American Gastrointestinal and Endoscopic Surgeons, and the American Medical Society.
+He is also a member of several professional organizations, including the Israeli Surgical Society, the Society of American Gastrointestinal and Endoscopic Surgeons, and the American Medical Society.

-All patients with mesothelioma are lucky to have Dr. Lebenthal on their side, helping to fight against this terrible disease.
-If you are a veteran and admitted to the VA healthcare system, consider requesting to work with Dr. Lebenthal.
-He takes great care and uses the best most advanced techniques in treating veterans with mesothelioma.Get Your FREE Mesothelioma Packet
+Patients with mesothelioma are fortunate to have Dr. Lebenthal as a partner, helping them fight against this terrible disease.
+If you are a veteran and admitted to the VA healthcare system, consider requesting consultation and treatment with Dr. Lebenthal.
+He takes great care, using the best and most advanced techniques for treating veterans with mesothelioma.Get Your FREE Mesothelioma Packet